glotzerlab/signac-docs/docs/source/jobs.rst

     >>> print(list(job.data.group.keys()))
     ['subgroup_1', 'subgroup_2']

-To test for keys in a group:
+To check if keys exist in a group:

 .. code-block:: python